grannweatherwax/GodotGetaway/README.md

  * Fading announcement text in and out
  * Announcing how much money has been delivered
  * Announcing who delivered the money

+ ### 50. Tracking Crimes
+ * Annoucing the location of a crime in progress
+ * Summoning a 3D arrow to point at the crime in progress